FAQs

 What does breakfast at the start consist of?

-Breakfast will consist of one hot filled roll, porridge with tea & coffee, anyone requiring a more substantial breakfast prior to setting off is advised to bring along some additional food for breakfast with your support crew…And yes there will be a veggie option!!
+Breakfast will consist of one hot filled roll, porridge with tea & coffee, anyone requiring a more substantial breakfast prior to setting off is advised to bring along some additional food for breakfast …. and yes there will be a veggie option!!

 Do we need to carry everything with us?

-The kit list in the Training guide details the essential items that you must carry at all times.
-There are certain items that you can have within your Bag Drop kit bag or leave with your Support Crew to collect when you meet them at a Support/Bag Drop checkpoint.
-Please think carefully about what you leave in your kit bag or with your Support Crew – if the weather changes drastically you may regret leaving waterproofs in your bag sent ahead or left in the support vehicle!
+The Kit List and Training guide details the essential items that you must carry at all times.
+There are certain items that you can have within your Bag Drop kit bag.
+Please think carefully about what you leave in your kit bag – if the weather changes drastically you may regret leaving waterproofs in your bag sent ahead!

 Are there toilets anywhere along the route?